celeritas-project/celeritas/doc/main/api/celeritas.rst

 These classes correspond to JSON input files to the field setup.

-.. doxygenclass:: celeritas::UniformFieldData
+.. doxygenstruct:: celeritas::UniformFieldParams

-.. doxygenclass:: celeritas::RZMapFieldInput
+.. doxygenstruct:: celeritas::RZMapFieldInput

 .. _celeritas_random: